-NCAA Football Title Game: Big Rushes Get Georgia In Vs. Clemson Or 'Bama
+Alabama Bulldozes Into 3rd Straight Title Game; Georgia Runs By Oklahoma

 That meant all Georgia needed was a field goal of their own in double overtime.
 With a start at the Oklahoma 25 in the college OT format and kicker Rodrigo Blankenship nailing a Rose Bowl-record 55-yarder earlier in the game, that seemed likely.

 But as he had all game, Michel broke free.
-His nearly untouched run up the left sideline ended the game and put Georgia in the Jan.
-8 national title game, against the winner of Monday night's Alabama-Clemson game (in progress on ESPN).
-The Sugar Bowl will be broadcast from Atlanta by ESPN at 8 p.m.
+His nearly untouched run up the left sideline ended the game and put Georgia in title game.
+The game will be broadcast from Atlanta by ESPN at 8 p.m.
 ET.